tdwg/vocab/documentation-specification.md

 [TODO: do we need to specify some features of existing standards documents, such as "Introduction", "Motivation", "Rationale", or do we leave this up to the authors?]

 The body text should be divided by a hierarchy of subheadings.
 The subheadings must be numbered consecutively using simple decimal system.
 The final number must not be followed by a decimal point.
+[The practice of not ending in a decimal point annoys me.
+TDWG has been following it, but others don't.
+Is there some consensus on this practice?]
 An example:

 1 First Main Section